paulsinclair51/briteTest/docs/LiteTest_Framework_Reference.md

    - Keep grammatical patterns consistent across bullets.
    - Avoid mixing styles such as “Keep paragraphs short” with “Using lists for enumerations.”
    - Rewrite items as needed so the list reads smoothly and uniformly.

-This guideline applies to all LiteTest documentation, including the User Guide, API Reference, Framework Guide, and Framework Reference.
 </details>
 </details>